2Jus2/velocity_skinning_gpu/README.md

 # Our Implementation

-Files that we have modified are located in scenes/sources/squashy_skinning
+Files that we have modified are located in scenes/sources/squashy_skinning and main

 ## skinning.cpp
 | Lines Changed    | Implementation details |